 We will return!

 This place is so large, I’m not sure that we even saw it all.
 That’s alright though, we will definitely be paying future visit to Therme Erding.
+Looking for other ideas in the Munich area besides the Therme Erding Waterpark and Spa?
+Check out our trip to Dinosaur Museum Altemuhltal and our Munich Kid Friendly 3 Day Itinerary.
 Do you know of any other water park gems?
 Share with us via comment, social mentions, or email below.

 August 25, 2018